nater1067/react-orgchart/README.md

   ]
 };
 ```
-###Define a React Component for your node object, which receives each node object literal as a prop.
+### Step 2: Define a React Component for your node object, which receives each node object literal as a prop.
 You can easily add functionality as you see fit to this node component.
 Pass down necessary data through the tree structure outlined above.